Secure Shell

 SSH rekeying types

-You can configure SSH rekeying on Cisco routers in the following ways:
+You can configure SSH rekeying on Cisco routers in two ways by using the ip SSH rekey command:

 • Time-based rekeying: Specify the interval (in minutes or seconds) after which rekeying occurs.